When you want to grow your channel, hiring a video editor for YouTube is something you’ll have to consider sooner or later.

 Video editing is an art in and of itself.

 Cutting in all the right places, layering over music, animations, special effects, creating great intros and outros.
 Not to mention adjusting aspects like lighting and color grading.

-If you want to produce videos with more complex effects, you’re definitely better off hiring a professional straight away.
-(Unless, of course, you want to become a master editor yourself and have the time and resources to invest into acquiring the necessary skill set.)
+If you want to produce high-quality videos with more complex effects, you’re definitely better off hiring a professional straight away.
+(Unless, of course, you want to become a master editor yourself and have the time and resources to acquire the necessary skill set.)

-In contrast, if the videos you’re aiming for are fairly simple and you have some solid editing skills already, you might be better off handling your projects yourself.
+In contrast, if the video clips you’re aiming for are fairly simple and you already have solid editing skills, you might be better off handling your projects yourself.
 For instance, this could be the case if you produce YouTube Shorts, or coding tutorials that consist of a screen recording and your voice-over.

 Olivia Tan, the co-founder of CocoFax, told us about her experience: “At first, I was thinking that I should really be able to do the video cuts myself.
 But once the channel took off, and I had to think harder on what to focus on next, it was just the question where I’d rather invest my time – into planning more content, or sticking with editing.
 I chose more videos.”